 Who is Rembrandt?

-Rembrandt is a Dutch painter and printmaker, born on July 15, 1606, Leiden, Netherlands and died on October 4, 1669, Amsterdam.
+Rembrandt is a Dutch painter and printmaker, born on July 15, 1606, in Leiden, Netherlands, and died on October 4, 1669, in Amsterdam.
 He is also known as a painter of light and shade.

 Why Should You Use Rembrandt Lighting?